getsentry/sentry-docs/src/collections/_documentation/platforms/node/pluggable-integrations.md

 _Import name: `Sentry.Integrations.Modules`_

 This integration fetches names of all currently installed Node modules and attaches the list to the event.
-Once fetched, the list will cache for later reuse.
+Once fetched, Sentry will cache the list for later reuse.

 ### Transaction